vipenti/CADOCS_NLU_Model/README.md

 - cadocs_service.py: This is the web services that exposes the model functionalities through HTTP requests
 - dataset.csv: This is the dataset we used to train the model, built with a survey
 - default/current: This is the actual model that CADOCS uses to make predictions
-- input_testing.ipynb: The Python notebook create to test the model with Input Testing.
+- input_testing.ipynb: The Python notebook created to test the model with Input Testing.
 It contains an execution of the tests

 ## Other Tools